civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_referenceCounts.md

 ## Summary

 This hook is called to determine the reference-count for a record.

+## Notes

 For example, when counting references to the activity type "Phone Call", one would want a tally that includes:

 -   The number of activity records which use "Phone Call"